Solo 401(k) Real Estate Investment Rules

 There are a few things that are as comforting as the safe and sound feeling of home, sweet home.
 People will always need a place to live.
 That’s one of the reasons investing in real estate has such lucrative potential.
 Plus, you’ve likely had some experience dealing with real estate in some capacity.

 As a hard asset, real estate is less speculative compared to cryptocurrencies and other investments.
 The income generated from the investment (via rental or sale) goes back to the retirement account tax deferred.
-And there are many ways for you to invest in real estate— whether it be residential, commercial, or through some kind of real estate trust.
+And there are many ways for you to invest— whether it be residential real estate, commercial, or through some kind of real estate trust.

 Because retirement accounts usually hold long-term investments, investment property is a popular choice.